-Specialist Disability Accommodation (SDA) is a physical 'bricks and mortar' building.
+Specialist Disability Accommodation (SDA) is a physical 'bricks and mortar' building approved by the NDIA as eligible for SDA payments.
 It is for people who need daily in-home support for their very high physical support or safety needs.

 SDA is the home a person lives in.
 It might be a house or apartment or unit or another type of building.
-It does not refer to other supports that are provided by people or assistive technology.
+It does not refer to other supports (e.g. personal care) that are provided by people or assistive technology (e.g. equipment).

 SDA is not free.
 It is specialist accessible housing for NDIS participants, who will need to pay rent to their landlord, just like everybody else.

-People usually share SDA with other participants, but the rules also allow for people to live in SDA by themselves or live in SDA with people without disability.
+People usually share SDA with other participants, but the NDIS rules also allow for people to live in SDA by themselves or live in SDA with people without disability.

-For new builds there may be no more than 5 people living in a single SDA dwelling.
+For new buildings there may be no more than 5 people living in a single SDA dwelling.